-Type of Energy Oil Gas Hydel Other Percentage 38 29 29 3
+Type of Energy Oil Gas Hydel Other

+Percentage 38 29 29 3

+Source: Pakistan Energy Year Book (2000 - 2010)

-which supplies electricity to 180 million inhabitants of Karachi.
-The KESC tried to lay off as many as 4500 workers in an attempt to cut costs and improve efficiency and the employees are resisting the move back.
-According to KESC, it is not in the business of creating employment and it was the Government's job.
+which supplies electricity to the 18 million inhabitants of greater Karachi.
+The KESC tried to lay off as many as 4,500 workers in an attempt to cut costs and improve efficiency, but the move was resisted by the employees.
 The Government holds 26% of the stake in the KESC and 71% is owned by a private consortium of companies.

-On October 18, 2011 Prime Minister Yusuf Raza Gillani inaugurated a dam called Diamer-Bhasha dam after almost five decades.
-The dam has the capacity to produce 4,500 MW of energy and shall be complete by 2021.
+On October 18, 2011 Prime Minister Yusuf Raza Gillani inaugurated the Diamer-Bhasha dam, the first big dam in almost five decades.
+The dam has the capacity to produce 4,500 MW of energy and is to be completed by 2021.
 In April 2011 the Pakistan Energy Conference met in order to hammer out recommendations for the energy shortfall.

 Currently, Pakistan faces a gas shortfall of 1 billion cubic feet per day (bcfd) which would be at 2.5 bcfd in 2016 and 8 bcfd in 2025.
-Most of the recommendations coming out of the Conference were that the Government should remove subsidies from gas prices which may result in a 500 percent increase in bills of a consumer.
+Most of the recommendations coming out of the Conference suggested that the Government should remove subsidies from gas prices which may result in a 500 percent increase in bills of a consumer.
 This will also result in power generation becoming three times more expensive.

-Currently, many state companies such as Pakistan Railways, Pakistan Steel Mills (PSM) and Pakistan International Air Lines (PIA) are running great losses and seeking bailout from the Government.
+Currently, many state-owned companies such as Pakistan Railways, Pakistan Steel Mills (PSM) and Pakistan International Air Lines (PIA) are running great losses and seeking bailout from the Government.
 On November 16, 2011 the PSM sought a bailout of Rs.
-6 billion from the Ministry of Industries, third in three years.
+6 billion from the Ministry of Industries, a third bailout in three years.
 The Government approved a Rs.
 11.1 billion bailout package for Pakistan Railways in December 2010.
-The losses PSM incurs annually go into billions.

 Pakistan Railways has received over Rs.
-200 billion from the Government in the past decade which is a burden on the national exchequer.
-Similarly, the Pakistan International Airlines (PIA) has sought a bailout of \$ 1.7 billion (Rs.
+200 billion from the Government in the past decade.
+Similarly, the Pakistan International Airlines (PIA) has sought a bailout of \$1.7 billion (Rs.
 144 billion) from the Government in order to avoid bankruptcy.
 The Government has agreed to a restructuring programme of Rs.
 38 billion but refused to inject Rs.
 20 billion into the Airline.

 The policies pursued by the previous government pertaining to consumption of natural gas have been a cause of much concern.
 According to many the main reason for the serious gas shortage in the country is its artificial low price which is a disincentive for both exploration and import.
 The previous government encouraged industry to use cheap gas to generate its own electricity instead of buying it.
 Moreover, it allowed for gas to be used as vehicular fuel because it failed to create a mass transit system.
 This has led to a situation where domestic consumers, transport sector, power sector and fertilizer sector are all wrangling for supply of gas.
-The approach of the incumbent government towards the issue is reactionary at best since there is no sign of a desire to increase gas prices especially when 2012 will be the year preceding elections.
-After street agitation over gas outages in December 2011 the government decided to supply domestic consumers and CNG stations at the expense of fertilizer and power sector.
+The approach of the incumbent government towards the issue is reactionary at best since there is no sign of a desire to increase gas prices, especially when 2012 is expected to be the year preceding elections.
+After street agitation over gas outages in December 2011, the government decided to supply domestic consumers and CNG stations at the expense of the fertilizer and power sectors.